bioimagesuiteweb/bisweb-manual/staging/fileserver.md

  --readonly | If this flag is specified, the server will not accept requests to write files.
 --insecure | If this flag is set, the server will not ask for a One-Time Password when you connect.
 As the name suggests, setting this flag may undermine the security of the files on your system, __use with care__.
 --verbose | Prints more detailed information from the server while it's running.
---ipaddr <host_name> | Which host to connect to.
-Note that BioImage Suite may not support hosts besides 'localhost', i.e. your own computer.
-If this is not specified, the host name will be set to 'localhost'.
 --tmpdir <directory_name> | Which temporary directory to use, i.e. where the server will default to saving.
 --config <file_name> | Whether the script that starts the BioImage Suite file server should read from a config file that may specify many options on the command line.
 This is helpful if you have a complex ipaddr, tmpdir, etc.
 --createconfig | Takes the options currently written on the command line, saves them in a file, then exits.
 For example, you might create a config file that will run in insecure mode by writing `node bisfileserver.js --insecure --createconfig`.